 YNAB is currently offering users the ability to try the service free for 34 days.

 Bottom Line - Personal Capital vs. YNAB

 As stated at the beginning of this comparison, Personal Capital and YNAB have a large number of overlapping services.
 In truth, you could be well served by either app.
 But your decision may come down to what area of your financial life most needs improvement at this stage?

-In particular, their Age Your Money rule–which will allow you to gradually transition over to living on last month’s income–is a perfect strategy for turning a non-saver into a committed saver.
-Not to mention, the amount of financial stress that single strategy will eliminate in your life.
+In particular, their Age Your Money rule--which will allow you to gradually transition over to living on last month’s income--is a perfect strategy for turning a non-saver into a committed saver.
+Not to mention, the amount of financial stress that a single strategy will eliminate in your life.

-YNAB does have an annual fee for it service, compared to similar but less comprehensive financial management for free by Personal Capital.
-But it may be a fee well worth paying for all the benefit you’ll get.
+YNAB does have an annual fee for its service, compared to similar but less comprehensive financial management for free by Personal Capital.
+But it may be a fee well worth paying for all the benefits you’ll get.

 If your ultimate financial goal is to become a better investor, then Personal Capital is the obvious choice.
 It doesn’t have as many money management features as YNAB, but even the free version has numerous tools to help you become a better investor, and increase your portfolio.